 The film takes an odd turn and seems to lose momentum temporarily once the spell is cast.

 What’s the ‘odd turn’, specifically?
 Why does it feel odd to someone who’s seen lots of stories?
 Because of the carnivalesque sequence inserted into a mythic structure.
-This is part of a wider problem with female myths.
+This is part of a wider problem with big struggle-free myths.
 They tend to be naturally shorter.
 Unfortunately, the film industry requires that films be a certain length to assuage customers who’ve purchased expensive tickets.
-I’m sure there are plenty of writers who’d love to write more female myths, but they’re naturally about an hour in length from what I’ve seen.
+I’m sure there are plenty of writers who’d love to write more big struggle-free myths, but they’re naturally about an hour in length from what I’ve seen.
 Inside Out manages to beef the story out authentically by telling us two stories concurrently — the story inside Riley’s head and the story of Riley.

 I’ve already said quite a lot about this.
 But I will add this: Because Merida is already a mature character in the beginning, this is not a story about Merida.
 It’s a story about Merida’s relationship with her mother.
 Does it matter that I don’t buy Merida’s individual epiphany when I do buy the change that has happened to the mother-daughter relationship?